zerkotin/extjs-intro/cmd.md

 ## Using the CMD

-A simple sencha command will usually look like:
+A simple sencha command will usually look like
 `sencha [category] [command] [options]`

 Example: